iwatake2222/play_with_tensorrt/README.md

 - The model file name is specified in `ImageProcessor.cpp`
 - `InferenceHelperTensorRt.cpp` automatically convert model according to the model format (extension).
 	- `.onnx` : convert the model from onnx to trt, and save the converted trt model
-	- `.uff` : convert the model from uff to trt, and save the converted trt model
+	- `.uff` : convert the model from uff to trt, and save the converted trt model (WIP)
 	- `.trt` : use pre-converted trt model
-- I recommend you change the model filename once you conver the original onnx/uff model to save your time
+- I recommend you change the model filename once you conver the original onnx/uff model so that you can save your time
 - In the source code on GitHub, onnx/uff model is used because trt model is not compatible with another environment

 ### Model conversion settings